phac-nml-phrsd/EPACmodel/README.md

 [`macpan2`](https://github.com/canmod/macpan2) modelling software.
 **This package is still in development.**

-The goals of this package are to document the model, provide tools for simulating and calibrating the model, as well as visualizing model outputs.
+The goal of this package is to document the models being used under this framework.
+It is more a software record rather than a package to help one run the model.

 ## Installation